ludoch/appengine-spring-boot/README.md

 Sample Google App Engine (standard) application using :

- * Java 21 :
+ * Java 25 :
- * Spring Boot 3.5.3 : the application is packaged as an executable WAR also deployable on servlet containers
+ * Spring Boot 4.0.0.M2 : the application is packaged as an executable WAR also deployable on servlet containers
- * Jetty12 SpringBoot configuration instead of default Tomcat.
-This way it reuses the Jetty12 provided in AppEngine.
+ * Jetty12.1 EE11 SpringBoot configuration instead of default Tomcat.
+This way it reuses the Jetty 12.1 provided in AppEngine.
  * Latest AppEngine artifacts for Java 21 runtime
  * JSP : just to prove it works, you should probably use another template engine like thymeleaf